Nelson Building

 Nelson Building originally featured a Spanish design and was made of brick and plaster with a red-tile roof.
 The interior was originally finished with oak and marble.

 When the building was expanded to seven stories, a terra cotta facade and a mass of ornamentation were also added.
 Subsequent alterations have removed the ornament, which was replaced by a plastered surface with a rounded corner.
-According to the United States Department of the Interior, the building is now plain in design, but still blends well with the district.
+According to the United States Department of the Interior's 1979 contributing property designation, the building is plain in design but still blends well with the district, while that same department stated that the building retains almost none of its historic character-defining features when the building was delisted in 2002.

 See also